irisfield/algorithm-analysis/README.md

 # Performance Analysis of Bubble, Insertion, and Selection Sort

+## Work in progress.
+Please check again tomorrow for finish product.

 The data consists of the following columns:
 - `SortType` - The sorting algorithm: bubble sort, selection sort, insertion sort.
 - `ArrayType` - The integer array type used during the test.